nusrobomaster/Dart-FYP/docs/Introduction.md

 {: .text-center}
 <br>
 <p align="center" class="small-text">
-<em>Figure 11: Base Target structure’s platform</em>
+<em>Figure 1-11: Base Target structure’s platform</em>
 </p>

 2. The entire base target structure sits on a platform that is elevated off common ground by 200mm.
-This key information is vital to add to the dimensions highlighted in the next Figure[ ], and these values are key for the launcher calculations in accurately hitting the target.
+This key information is vital to add to the dimensions highlighted in Figure 1-12, and these values are key for the launcher calculations in accurately hitting the target.

 <br>
 ![Base Specs](assets/images/shyam/Intro-base_specs.jpg)